atahancaldir/Cryptocurrency-APIs-with-Python/README.md

 # Cryptocurrency APIs with Python 💸

-**The development has made in 2021-2022.
+**The development has been done in 2021-2022.
 Please DO NOT use the code without checking the updated API documentations!
 The responsibility of the consequences are on the user.**

 This project includes a Python expression of some of the cryptocurrency exchange markets such as BtcTurk, Binance, etc.